jrook1445/wannaroo-basic-industries/README.md

 # Wannaroo Basic Industries (WRBI)

-NewGRF for OpenTTD - Based on frosch's Manual Industries 2r5.
+NewGRF for OpenTTD - Industry set based on frosch's Manual Industries 2r5.
 Supports 16 cargos in/out.
 Adds some new industries, cargos, and cargo chains.

 1. About